Shrey-R/ChatPDF/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Technologies Used
-Next.js
+- Next.js
-React
+- React
-tRPC
+- tRPC
-Next-Auth
+- Next-Auth
-Uploadthing S3 blucket wraper
+- Uploadthing S3 blucket wraper
-Gemini AI
+- Gemini AI
-Superbase PostgreSQL
+- Superbase PostgreSQL
-Prisma ORM
+- Prisma ORM
-Pinecode vector Database
+- Pinecode vector Database
-Tailwind
+- Tailwind